BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 ### 1.1.
 #### When would it happen?
-When the robot is in the middle part of the driving lane and the green obstacle is in either X-intersections or far T-intersections of the straightforward sections.
+When the robot is in the middle part of the driving lane and the green obstacle is on either X-intersections or far T-intersections of the straightforward sections.

 <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141935021/c5d9ca77-4e87-4525-b708-9c0987da2434" width="420" height="500" />